Tuskegee Airmen: Formation

 On 22 March 1941, the 99th Pursuit Squadron was activated without pilots at Chanute Field in Rantoul, Illinois.

 A cadre of 14 black non-commissioned officers from the 24th and 25th Infantry Regiments were sent to Chanute Field to help in the administration and supervision of the trainees.
 A white officer, Army Captain Harold R. Maddux, was assigned as the first commander of the 99th Fighter Squadron.

 A group of 271 enlisted men began training in aircraft ground support trades at Chanute Field in March 1941 until they were transferred to bases in Alabama in July 1941.
 The skills being taught were so technical that setting up segregated classes was deemed impossible.
 This small number of enlisted men became the core of other black squadrons forming at Tuskegee Fields in Alabama.

 While the enlisted men were in training, five black youths were admitted to the Officers Training School (OTS) at Chanute Field as aviation cadets.
 Specifically, Elmer D. Jones, Dudley Stevenson, and James Johnson of Washington, DC; Nelson Brooks of Illinois, and William R. Thompson of Pittsburgh, PA successfully completed OTS and were commissioned as the first Black Army Air Corps Officers.

 In June 1941, the 99th Pursuit Squadron was transferred to Tuskegee, Alabama, and remained the only black flying unit in the country, but did not yet have pilots.
 The famous airmen were actually trained at five airfields surrounding Tuskegee University (formerly Tuskegee Institute)--Griel, Kennedy, Moton, Shorter, and Tuskegee Army Air Fields.
 The flying unit consisted of 47 officers and 429 enlisted men and was backed by an entire service arm.
 On 19 July 1941, thirteen individuals made up the first class of aviation cadets (42-C) when they entered preflight training at Tuskegee Institute.
 After primary training at Moton Field, they were moved to the nearby Tuskegee Army Air Field, about 10 mi to the west for conversion training onto operational types.
 Consequently, Tuskegee Army Air Field became the only Army installation performing three phases of pilot training (basic, advanced, and transition) at a single location.
 Initial planning called for 500 personnel in residence at a time.

-By mid-1942, over six times that many were stationed at Tuskegee, even though only two squadrons were training there.
+By mid-1942, more than six times that many were stationed at Tuskegee, even though only two squadrons were training there.

 Tuskegee Army Airfield was similar to already-existing airfields reserved for training white pilots, such as Maxwell Field, only 40 mi distant.
 African-American contractor McKissack and McKissack, Inc. was in charge of the contract.
 The company's 2,000 workmen, the Alabama Works Progress Administration, and the U.S. Army built the airfield in only six months.
 The construction was budgeted at $1,663,057.
 The airmen were placed under the command of Captain Benjamin O. Davis Jr., one of only two black line officers then serving.